salt-die/terminal_dungeon/README.md

 't' to turn off textures

+'wasdqe' or arrow-keys to move

+'space' to jump

 Depending on your terminal font, Renderer.ascii_map may need to be adjusted.
 If you'd like to make an ascii map more suitable to your terminal's font,